The SEC's Short-Sale Experiment: Evidence on Causal Channels and Reassessment of Indirect Effects

 Abstract

-During 2005-2007, the SEC conducted a randomized trial in which it removed short-sale restrictions from one-third of the Russell 3000 firms.
-Early studies found modest market microstructure effects of removing the restrictions but no effect on short interest, stock returns, volatility or price efficiency.
+During 2005–2007, the Securities and Exchange Commission conducted a randomized trial in which it removed short-sale restrictions from one third of the Russell 3000 firms.
+Early studies found modest market microstructure effects of removing the restrictions but no effect on short interest, stock returns, volatility, or price efficiency.
 More recently, many studies have attributed a wide range of indirect outcomes to this experiment, mostly without assessing the causal channels for those outcomes.
-We examine the three most often cited causal channels for these indirect effects: short interest, returns and managerial fear.
+We examine the three most often cited causal channels for these indirect effects: short interest, returns, and managerial fear.
 We find no evidence to support these channels.
 We then reexamine the principal findings in four recent studies using a sample that closely matches the actual experiment and a common research design and find minimal support for the reported indirect effects.
 Our findings highlight the importance of confirming a causal channel or an economic mechanism and show that sample selection and specification choices can produce statistical significance even without an underlying economic mechanism.

 Document Type